ayushvpaliwal/lab-management-app/README.md

-# Screenshots of the web App
+# Screenshots of the Web App
 ![Alt text](./other/screenshot.svg)